TomBric/stratux-radar-display/README.md

 # stratux-radar-display
 Implementation of a standalone Radar display for Stratux Europe Edition.
 Can run on a separate Raspberry (e.g. Zero WH).
 Reads the aircraft data from Stratux and displays them on the specified display.
 The newest version now has a user interface include.
 You can connect 3 pushbottons to the device and use them for changing the radar radius, the height difference and sound options.
-A clock with a stop and lap timer is also implemented.
+A clock with a stop and lap timer, a g-meter, an artificial horizon and a compass (based on GPS) are also implemented.

 Current supported displays are:
 - Oled Display 1.5 inch (waveshare)